-When choosing a wedding band or engagement ring, it is important to consider the meaning behind the piece of jewelry.
+When choosing a wedding band or engagement wooden ring, it is important to consider the meaning behind the piece of jewelry.
 A ring is a symbol of forever, and its infinite circle represents the endless nature of love.
 Typically, rings are offered to symbolize a commitment to love forever, and the offer is an unconditional commitment.
 Rings have been a symbol of love for ages, and their symbolism is still as strong as ever.
-A ring made of Koa wood is a unique choice, as it is associated with the brand name of Hawaii.
+A wedding ring made of Koa wood is a unique choice, as it is associated with the brand name of Hawaii.

 While koa trees naturally grow on the islands, many of them have been harvested for their hardwood.
 These trees were once abundant on the islands but have since been cleared for grazing pastures.
 Unfortunately, grazing animals eat young seedlings, preventing many new trees from growing large enough to be harvested for lumber.
 This leaves a very small number of mature trees in the islands.
 As a result, the forests of koa have become scarce and are located in difficult-to-access mountainous areas.
 Fortunately, there is a sustainable substitute for this wood: Australian Blackwood.

 However, this precious hardwood is a limited resource.
 There are only a few private lands with koa trees, and harvesting them on public land is illegal.
 In addition, Koa trees must reach a mature state before they can be harvested, which can take 50 years.
 As a result, sources of koa wood are extremely limited, and obtaining them is not as easy as it might seem.